vladak/openbsd-qemu/README.md

 done
 ```

-Copy the compiled kernel from the Qemu VM to `/var/www/htdocs/OpenBSD/7.7/$ARCH/bsd`.
+Copy the compiled kernel from the Qemu VM in `/sys/arch/i386/compile/NET4511-7.7/obj/bsd` to `/var/www/htdocs/OpenBSD/7.7/$ARCH/bsd`.

 There ought to be PF rules to allow for TFTP and HTTP[S] traffic.